zhendrikse/tdd/tdd-katas/manhattan-distance/manhattan-distance-python/README.md

 First, create an initial Python kata set-up as described [here](https://github.com/zhendrikse/tdd/tree/master/cookiecutter).

-Next, go the the newly created project directory and consult the provided ``README.md`` in there.
+Next, go the newly created project directory and consult the provided `README.md` in there.

 # Implementation instructions